Accueil en français

 bucks: dollars.

-bum abound: go round doing nothing.
+bum around: go round doing nothing.

 chav: aggressive cultureless teenager or young person, with no social aspirations, and probably jobless.